Centrum (multivitamin)

-Centrum is an American brand of multivitamins produced by Haleon, originally Pfizer (formerly Wyeth) and GSK.
+Centrum is an American brand of multivitamins produced by Haleon.
+It was designed by Dr. Ellenbogen's team, working at Lederle Laboratories, and was introduced in 1978.
+It has been owned by Wyeth, Pfizer, GSK, and now Haleon.

 Physicians' Health Study II

 In 2012, the Physicians' Health Study II (PHS-II) found that participants who took a Centrum-brand multivitamin each day for an average of 11 years had no change in cancer mortality or cardiovascular disease mortality compared to the placebo group.
-The authors did find a slight reduction in cancer incidences, although this conclusion was questioned in the Journal of the American Medical Association.
+The authors did find a slight reduction in cancer incidence although this conclusion was questioned in the Journal of the American Medical Association.

 On October 17, 2012, researchers reported on a double-blind study of 14,641 male U.S. physicians initially aged 50 years or older (mean age of 64.3, standard deviation 9.2 years), that began in 1997 with treatment and follow-up through June 1, 2011.
 They compared total cancer (excluding nonmelanoma skin cancer) for participants taking a daily multivitamin (Centrum Silver by Pfizer) versus placebo.
 Compared with placebo, men taking a daily multivitamin had a statistically significant reduction in the incidence of total cancer, with a hazard ratio (HR) = 0.92 (95% confidence interval (CI) 0.86-0.998; P = .04).
 No statistically significant effects were found for any specific cancers or cancer mortality.
 The 95% CI of the hazard ratio implied a benefit of between 14% and .2% over placebo.
 In absolute terms the difference was 1.3 cancer diagnoses, per 1000 years of life (18.3-17 events, respectively).
 The median follow up time was 11.2 years.
 The paper's co-principal investigator, Dr. J. Michael Gaziano, a cardiologist, was quoted by The New York Times as saying "it certainly appears there is a modest reduction in the risk of cancer from a typical multivitamin."
 The study was also featured in The Wall Street Journal on October 17, 2012.